 - Rust (Puccinia graminis)

 Rust affects bluegrass, ryegrass and fescues.
 It appears in warm to hot, dry periods when grasses are growing slowly or not at all.
 It is promoted by low fertility.
 It is favored when plants are under moderate soil moisture stress and receiving heavy morning dews and frequent light rains.

 - Pythium (Pythium spp.)

-This disease primarily affects ryegrass and can affect bluegrass and fescues.
-It appears during periods of extreme high heat and water-logged conditions, usually after thunderstorms followed by immediate sunshine and heat.
+Pythium primarily affects ryegrass and can affect bluegrass and fescues.
+It appears during periods of extreme high heat and water-logged conditions, usually after thunderstorms that are followed by immediate sunshine and heat.

 - Brown patch (Rhizontonia solani)

 Brown patch affects tall fescue, ryegrass and fine fescues.
 It is promoted by high levels of nitrogen, and it is favored by hot, humid, wet weather.
 It can be lethal on low-cut turf.